The Great British Bake Off: Where do the leftovers go?

 We'll take it, if there's some going 🍰

 When it comes to feel-good shows, we think it's safe to say that The Great British Bake Off is a top tier contender!
-After hosts Noel Fielding and Alison Hammond, and judges Paul Hollywood and Prue Leith gave us a thrilling 2023 series, we are already counting down the days for next year's show.
+Hosted by Noel Fielding and Alison Hammond, alongside judges Paul Hollywood and Prue Leith, the celebrity edition is back in aid of Stand Up To Cancer.

 What happens to the leftover food on the Bake Off?